Marken-Foo/tsumemi/README.md

 Alternatively, *Show solution* lets you check your answer and choose whether you got it right or wrong (the timer will be paused while doing so).
 If you cannot solve the problem, you can *Skip* to the next problem without seeing the solution.

 Your time splits and correct/wrong/skip/unattempted status for each problem are displayed in the panel on the right.

+### Speedrun statistics ###

+From the Speedrun menu, you can get your solving statistics on the current problem set, export them as a CSV file, or clear your current statistics.

 ### Customise appearance ###